andeerlb/aws-csgoserver/README.md

 Or add to favorites in the server browser.

 #### 5.3 Test RCON:
+You may use https://rcon.srcds.pro/ to send commands to our server or

 ```bash
 # On server via SSH
 ./cs2server console